megedsh/TransactionTaxCalculator/README.md

 - Transaction tax (VAT) split into groups and rates
 - All totals are with and without the global discount.

-Supports
+Supports:
 - Multiple tax groups and rates
 - Add or extract tax method
 - Global discount percent or global discount amount
 - Positive and negative quantity of items in the same transaction